AnimeshNilawar/EventEase-Ai-Bot/README.md

 ## 🚀 Features

-- Query upcoming events by date, location, or topic
-- Automatic event reminders and notifications
-- Intelligent suggestions: “You might like this event”
-- CRUD operations: create, update, delete events
+- Answer user queries about events quickly and accurately
-- Conversational interface with natural language understanding
+- Natural language understanding for conversational interaction
+- Fetch information about events based on user questions
-- Integration-ready (can be plugged into Slack / Discord / Web UI)
+- Can be integrated into a chat interface (Slack / Discord / Web UI)
+- Provides clear and concise event information in real-time

 ---